LukePhairatt/RobustGaussianRegression/Readme.md

 # **Overview**
 Algorithm for micro defect detections.
 The core idea is to use RGR to re-engineer the nominal surface form for thresholding.
-The binary surface residuals can then be detected using convention image processing techniques. [(RGR FFT)](RGR)
+The binary surface residuals can then be detected using convention image processing techniques. ![RGR FFT][RGR]

 **Running**